arnulfojr/sanic-persistance-patterns/README.rst

 Spoiler alert!
 --------------
-NoSQL usage with PyDynamo (an ORM-like) is only supported with sync (i.e. Flask, Sanic is async) code.
+NoSQL usage with PynamoDB (an ORM-like for DynamoDB) is only supported with sync (i.e. Flask, Sanic is async) code.

 There's no migrations for DynamoDB but making simple migrations can be easily done.